gabrielepaoletti/seismutils/docs/source/documentation.rst

 Documentation
 ======================================

-Here, detailed explanations of each function within the ``seismutoòs`` toolkit are provided, showcasing their use through practical examples and mini-tutorials.
+Here, detailed explanations of each function within the ``seismutils`` toolkit are provided, showcasing their use through practical examples and mini-tutorials.

 .. toctree::